Frequently asked questions

 I missed the application deadline.
 Is it really too late to apply?

 Unfortunately our application deadlines are not flexible.
-Our deadline for application, and for registering for the Mathematics Admissions Test, is 18:00 GMT on October 15, the year prior to starting the course.
 Please look at the UCAS website www.ucas.com for details of courses at other UK universities, who may still have places available, including via UCAS Clearing, UCAS Extra, or UCAS Adjustment.
 You may also like to consider applying for admission to Oxford next year.
-A guide about how to apply can be found at www.ox.ac.uk/apply

 The Application Process

-Is there anything my headteacher should mention in his or her reference?
+Is there anything my headteacher should mention in their reference?

 Yes!
 Please see the guidance given in the section on filling out the UCAS form.

 Please see the section on what admissions tutors look for.

 Yes.
 We talk about how the MAT is used on this page.